Terms of Engagement

 Complaints

 If after following the review process you remain dissatisfied with any aspect of our handling of your complaint, you may contact directly the Legal Ombudsman to ask them to consider the complaint further.
+The Legal Ombudsman’s contact details are:-

-The Legal Ombudsman’s contact details are: –
+The Legal Ombudsman’s contact details are:-

 Telephone no: 0300 555 0333